jupyter-server/enterprise_gateway/docs/source/operators/config-cli.md

     It does not support IP addresses.
 (EG_AUTHORIZED_ORIGIN env var)
     Default: ''
 --EnterpriseGatewayApp.availability_mode=<CaselessStrEnum>
     Specifies the type of availability.
-Values must be one of "single-instance" or "multi-instance".
+Values must be one of "standalone" or "replication".
 (EG_AVAILABILITY_MODE env var)
-    Choices: any of ['single-instance', 'multi-instance'] (case-insensitive) or None
+    Choices: any of ['standalone', 'replication'] (case-insensitive) or None
     Default: None
 --EnterpriseGatewayApp.base_url=<Unicode>
     The base path for mounting all API resources (EG_BASE_URL env var)